AirPlay Not Working on Samsung TV? Here is How to Fix it

 1. Launch the Settings of your TV and select General.

-4. If not, then check if setting the Require Code to Use Password Instead resolves the AirPlay issue.
+4. If not, check if setting the Require Code to Use Password Instead resolves the AirPlay issue.

 5. If the issue persists, check if resetting the paired devices in the Require Code option solves the problem.